Finance Act: Finance (No. 3) Act 2010

-Enacted on 16 December 2010 this Act extended foster care relief, extended the applicability of venture capital schemes to companies with a "permanent establishment" in the UK "in financial health", modified the meaning of "distribution" in the Corporation Tax Acts, addressed the income tax treatment of seafarer's income, adjusted treatment of REITs:, modified rules as to EEA/UK consortium claims for group relief, introduced first-year allowances for zero-emission goods vehicles, adjusted for VAT purposes treatment of non-business use of business assets, amended penalties for failure to make payments on time and returns on time, proceduralised recovery of overpaid stamp duty and petroleum revenue tax, modified compliance checks as to excise duties, and clarified the tax treatment of asbestos compensation settlements in relation to the three main taxes.
+Enacted on 16 December 2010, the Finance (No. 3) Act 2010 (c.
+33) extended foster care relief, extended the applicability of venture capital schemes to companies with a "permanent establishment" in the UK "in financial health", modified the meaning of "distribution" in the Corporation Tax Acts, addressed the income tax treatment of seafarer's income, adjusted treatment of REITs:, modified rules as to EEA/UK consortium claims for group relief, introduced first-year allowances for zero-emission goods vehicles, adjusted for VAT purposes treatment of non-business use of business assets, amended penalties for failure to make payments on time and returns on time, proceduralised recovery of overpaid stamp duty and petroleum revenue tax, modified compliance checks as to excise duties, and clarified the tax treatment of asbestos compensation settlements in relation to the three main taxes.

+Finance (No. 2) Act 2017

+The Finance (No. 2) Act 2017 (c.
+14) was enacted on 16 November 2017.
+The act implements tax measures laid out in the November 2017 United Kingdom budget.

 Finance Act 2020

-The Finance Act 2020 (2020 chapter 14) was enacted on 22 July 2020.
+The Finance Act 2020 (c.
+14) was enacted on 22 July 2020.
 Part 2 provides for the introduction of a Digital Services Tax.